techsek/derivatex/README.md

 - Each password generation creates a record in a SQLite database containing:
   - website name
-  - identifiant (email, phone number, username)
+  - identification (email, phone number, username)
   - Password Length (in case a certain length was required)
 - This database can be searched and the password can be generated again
 - The database can be dumped into a text file